 If you like a little abracadabra, if you enjoy a presto chango from time to time, or if you find yourself thinking doody doody do like Wizzo, you'll want to check out these magical reads in honor of International Magic Week!
 Established in honor of legendary magician Harry Houdini one year after his death in 1927, the week celebrates the good deeds and good work of magicians.

 If you think joining a secret society of underground magicians sounds like fun, Magic Is Dead is the book for you.
-Journalist Ian Frisch was seeking a great story to make his name in writing, and met magician Chris Ramsay, who introduced him to the world of the52, a secret society of magicians.
+Journalist Ian Frisch was seeking a great story to make his name in writing when he met magician Chris Ramsay, who introduced him to the world of the52, a secret society of magicians.
 But in the course of reporting and writing, Frisch found himself enchanted, and not just by the magic tricks.

 Finally, if you need some local inspiration, check out Chicago Magic, which tells the rich history of our city's magical traditions and why Chicago embraced this art form.
 Do you have a favorite memory of seeing magic in Chicago?
 Share with us in the comments!